parimalp/digital_design_tutorial/Building_Basic_Elements_for_IPI.md

    The summary form will be displayed showing various components and files used in creating the IP as it stands at the moment.
 We will customize some of the components.
 Click **OK**.

-   The **Package IP – xup_and_vector** tab will be opened showing the default values and the avaitutorialle options.
+   The **Package IP – xup_and_vector** tab will be opened showing the default values and the available options.

 4. Make necessary changes to the IP *Identification* fields as shown.